 - The school website, follow the link: School information Special Educational Needs.
 The SEN information report can also be found here.
-There is also a link on our website to the Cambridgeshire Local Offer. - A hard copy on request at the school office
+There is also a link on our website to the Cambridgeshire Local Offer. - A hard copy can be provided on request at the school office